websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 After [setting up Elasticsearch](./installing-elasticsearch.md), you must connect Liferay to it using the Liferay Connector to Elasticsearch.
 Connection steps depend on the [connector](#available-liferay-elasticsearch-connectors) you're configuring:

-* Liferay 7.3+: Liferay Connector to Elasticsearch is included in Liferay 7.3 and 7.4.
+* Liferay 7.3: Liferay Connector to Elasticsearch is included in the Liferay DXP 7.3 and CE 7.3 GA4+.
+It's also available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/using-marketplace.md).
-* Liferay 7.2: Liferay Connector to Elasticsearch is available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md).
+* Liferay 7.2: Liferay Connector to Elasticsearch is available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/using-marketplace.md).

 Notable installation and configuration procedure differences are presented here.